The Secrets of Scientology: Anti-documentary activity by Scientology

 As with the 2007 documentary, Sweeney and his team were once again followed by people filming them during their visit to the United States, although on this occasion, their filming was much less covert.
 However, those filming refused to answer Sweeney's questions when he approached them and asked about their identity and purpose.
 On his return to the United Kingdom the BBC received photographs of Sweeney in a farewell embrace with Amy Scobee from Carter-Ruck, the Church's UK lawyers, something which Sweeney welcomed as proof that those following him were working on behalf of the Church.

+Shortly after The Secrets of Scientology premiered, the Church created their own documentary regarding Sweeney and Mike Rinder's activities called Panorama: Desperate Lies, listing off further alleged violations of BBC and Ofcom Broadcast Codes in both of Sweeney's programs, and attempting to further discredit many of the Church detractors featured in the documentary.

 Ratings

 The Secrets of Scientology was a ratings success for Panorama and the BBC in its initial broadcast; with MediaTel Newsline reporting, "The Panorama special, which saw reporter John Sweeney get an insider's view of the organisation, attracted more than five million peak viewers and a 20.3% average audience share during the all-important 9pm to 10pm slot."
 The documentary performed better than simultaneous programming for 71 Degrees North.
 It was the most popular programme broadcast in the 9pm hour.